gdwnldsKSC/qemu-msvc/ReadMe.md

 Per VisualC.html "If you get an error about SDL_config.h being missing, you should copy
 include/SDL_config.h.default to include/SDL_config.h and try again."

+GLIB is now required as of 11/27/25 - for ease, I've included the x86 debug
+build as of 11/27/25.
+However, if you wish to build it yourself or a newer
+version, here are the instructions.

+Building glib is relatively easy, and most can probably skip git and python:

+Per official instructions at https://github.com/wingtk/gvsbuild
+winget install --id Git.Git -e --source winget
+winget install --id MSYS2.MSYS2 -e --source winget
+winget install --id Python.Python.3.13 -e --source winget
+py -3.13 -m pip install --user pipx
+py -3.13 -m pipx ensurepath
+pipx install gvsbuild

+Now we must deviate and use custom flags for gvsbuild -

+gvsbuild build --platfrom x86 --configuration debug glib

+Other options are available, but this is the base needed.
+Change platfrom and
+configuration as needed though right now we are only working with Debug/Win32.

+While we are now primarily working in VS2026, VS2022 is the latest supported
+by gvsbuild as of this time.
+So both will need to be installed.
+Relevant
+results will be located in C:\gtk-build\gtk\Win32\debug - Copy the contents
+of the include and lib directories into third_party\glib\include and
+third_party\glib\lib respectively.

+As a side effect, we also gain a newer zlib too.
+Projects have been updated and old version removed.

 For a working debug environment, add to D:\Images\ (currently hard coded, can be overriden via -L X:\Path on the for default image files on the commandline) vgabios-cirrus.bin, small.ffs, and bios.bin from the qemu\pc-bios folder for a minimal x86 emulated system during debugging.